gchoong/SevereStorms/README.md

 ### Challenges

 - NOAA storm data is distributed across annual tables
+- NOAA codes are unintuitive
 - The dataset is large and inefficient to query without optimization
 - Transformations need to be modular, testable, and maintainable
-- Dashboards require cleaned and analytical data models due to non-intuitive federal codes
+- Dashboards require cleaned and analytical data to easily gain insights

 ### Solution